 The reason that trisodium phosphate cannot be used is that the cleaning solution has a very high pH level - while removing the scale in the system, it also removes the natural protective oxide layer from the aluminum.
 The oxide layer will reform, but if small amounts of the trisodium phosphate remain in the system, the chemical will continue to remove the protective oxide layer, leading to reduced heat exchanger life.

-4. Use ONLY the cleaning product available from WM Technologies, Sentinel X400.
-See the Replacement parts, starting on page 108 for ordering information.
+4. Use ONLY the cleaning product available from Weil-McLain, Sentinel X400.
+See the Repair Parts section at the end of this manual for ordering information.